Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 - Removed the need of storing credit/debit card information with the implementation of stripe as the payment gateway

-- Made an asymmetric signing function capable of JWT feature for authorising sensitive actions such as reset password
+- Implemented JWT for authorising sensitive actions such as reset password
+  - Not following some of the JWT's RFC standards as to account for Google Cloud Platform KMS API as it is not possible to retrieve the private key from Google Cloud Platform KMS API
   - Digitally signed using Elliptic Curve P-384 key SHA384 Digest
     - Using Google Cloud Platform KMS (Key Management Service) API
     - 192 bits of security